THE DAVENPORT HOTEL

 THE PRESIDENT'S BAR

-The President’s Bar is a Dublin institution beloved of politicians and business people for its discreet atmosphere.
+MDO’s refurbishment of The President’s Bar has created a Dublin institution beloved of politicians and business people for its discreet atmosphere.

-The new design reinforces this with a rich club-like interior of dark blues and burnished golds.
-Use of 3D BIM models and CGIs allowed the client to clearly see the new layouts and finishes in advance of proceeding to construction on site.
+The new design creates a club-like interior of dark blues and burnished golds.
+To inform the interior design process, 3D BIM models and CGIs were used to discuss new layouts and finishes with the client in advance of construction.

 CONFERENCE & EVENTS